 We have a fantastic selection of accommodation onsite, including a range of mobile homes as well as lodges and pitches.
 Our mobile units feature convenient amenities, spacious living areas and are located on shaded emplacements.

 Around Le Ried Campsite

 The immediate vicinity around the campsite is a paradise for outdoor enthusiasts, especially those who love exploring the beautiful natural settings by foot or by bicycle.
-The river Rhine is close by so a spot of kayaking or fishing is possible.
+The nearby Rhine is ideal for fishing (with a fishing card), and the branches of the river are perfect for canoeing.
 Farther afield lies the stunning Château du Haut-Kœnigsbourg, a 12th century red brick castle steeped in history.